coderwassananmol/BUB2/README.md

       ```
 - Enter the client application key and client application secret in the `WIKIMEDIA_CLIENT_ID` and `WIKIMEDIA_CLIENT_SECRET` respectively.
 - Enter the `NEXTAUTH_URL` with http://localhost:5000.
 - Go to [Trove API](https://trove.nla.gov.au/about/create-something/using-api) and follow the instructions on how to get a trove key.
-Fill in `trove_key` and `NEXT_PUBLIC_trove_key` with the trove key you generated.
+Fill in `trove_key` and `NEXT_PUBLIC_TROVE_KEY` with the trove key you generated.
 <a id="runRedisServer"></a>
 ### Run Redis server